 PIECE BY PIECE

 Next up, we travel to the train depot near Clermont-Ferrand where work is still underway on the train’s new carriage.
 Here we meet famed mosaicist Jérôme Clochard, an expert in the restoration of ancient mosaics.
-Previous projects have seen him work on opera houses, including the Palais Garnier and Opéra-Comique in Paris, as well as on our very own Belmond British Pullman train.
+Previous projects have seen him work on opera houses, including the Palais Garnier and Opéra-Comique in Paris, as well as on our very own British Pullman, A Belmond Train.

 Compared to the spectacle of the glassblowing workshop, Jérôme’s work is marked by finesse and precision.
 There are no wrought iron pincers or roaring flames; one of his most precious tools is a gleaming, delicate pair of tweezers.
 Materials including marble, onyx, Venetian granite and Italian glass are cut to unfathomably precise small sizes called ‘tessels’.
 Then Jérôme carefully works them into the template he has drawn, adding them upside down in a method called ‘indirecte’.
 When he is happy, they are placed and sealed to make them strong and water tight.